✓ Certified Odoo Implementation Partner

 Integrations

-Payment processors, shipping, EDI, marketplaces, payroll, reporting tools, and legacy systems each add discovery, mapping, testing, error handling, and support decisions.
+Payment processors, shipping, EDI, marketplaces, payroll, reporting tools, and legacy systems each add planning, mapping, testing, error handling, and support decisions.

 Canadian tax setup